Want to get people excited about your business? Turn to the crowd.

 The best brands know that innovation isn’t bound by the walls of their own companies.
 Sometimes, tapping an experienced, engaged or highly skilled crowd is the answer.

 Over the last 20 years, especially after the advent of crowdsourcing software, it has become easier than ever for brands to crowdsource innovation - whether it’s internally (from employees or stakeholders), or externally (brand fans, external experts or the general public).
-Many brands have taken advantage of crowdsourcing to come up with some of their most memorable innovations.
-Here are some great examples:

 If you ask people to give you a great example of a brand crowdsourcing innovation, LEGO Ideas is probably one of the most popular answers.
 Since first wading into crowdsourcing with the launch of LEGO Cuusoo in 2008, and then the launch of the LEGO Ideas community powered by Chaordix in 2012, LEGO has produced more than a dozen kits based on ideas that were submitted .